tenstand/letyourmindrun/README.md

 ADD PICTURE

 ##The About page
-The About page gives more details about what mindful running is and 7 tips about how to get started.
+The About page inludes a different header image, again depicting a calm running environment It gives more details about what mindful running is and 7 tips about how to get started.

 ADD PICTURE